damnArin/damnArin.github.io/_posts/2020-06-28-Bhanga Bangla - Bangla Hiphop - Mumble Rap.md

 I was looking for something to listen to while working and very casually searched Saavn.
 The title '4 AM at Dhaka' gave a vibe that it could be cool.
 And boy oh boy!
 It was some experience.

 Let me give you a little context about the band.
 The band has 3 members, Ivory Shakur, Young Prince and 41X.
 They all are Bangladeshi - Americans and because they are born and brought up somewhere else other than Bongo, they don't speak Bangla very well.
 Thus the name of the band.
+Bhanga mean broken in Bangla.

 সমস্যা নাই
 ঝামালা নাই